-PART 1-Socia I Studies Research Documentation and Bibliographies (25 points possible).
-Due to the E-learning D гор Вох
+PART 1-Economics and Political Science Research Documentation and Bibliographies (25 points possible).
+Due \\\\\\by midnight to E-learning Drop Box

 Research Documentation

 You will be working in a collaborative group for this project, but you will be graded individually.
 The group will be formed around a common theme and will be designed to provide support for the individuals in the group.